 What Types of Claims Can You Make?

-The next step we take is to determine what all of your losses are.
+The next step we take is to determine what all of your losses are, which can help determine the worth of your Little Rock settlement.
 This varies from one situation to the next.
 Here are some examples.

 You were hurt, and you went to the doctor.
 You now have medical bills you would not have had if the incident did not occur.
 Medical bills include everything from an emergency room visit to the long-term care you need for rehabilitation.
 These tend to be easy to prove because you have information and bills to use as proof.